czarakas/local_climate_change_tool/README.md

 - **Analysis**: comprises all of the python scripts and notebooks to analyze and generate the panel application for interactive visualization of the data.

-            - Examples:
+> Examples: TODO

-            - Phase1_ProcessData: files to process the data into a format that readable for input into the panel application
+> Phase1_ProcessData: files to process the data into a format that readable for input into the panel application

-            - Phase2_CreateApp: files to generate the panel application that displays the interactive dash board for user interaction.
+> Phase2_CreateApp: files to generate the panel application that
+                        displays the interactive dash board for user interaction.

 - **Data**: holds the files containing the data from CMIP6 and BEST.
 - **environments**: contains .yml files for you to install the environment used for this project.

-            ```
     conda env create -f OceanPangeoEnvironment.yml
-            ```

 ## Acknowledgements
 Cities and country lists corresponding to latitude and longitude are